AdoboLechonSinigangHalo-Halo

 Sinigang

-Sinigang's sour broth is a testament to the Filipino love for tangy and comforting flavors, often featuring seasonal vegetables and a choice of meat or seafood.
+Sinigang's sour broth speaks to the Filipino taste for tangy, hearty flavors, often featuring seasonal vegetables and a choice of meat or seafood.

 Why start here · Sinigang offers a taste of the Philippines’ love for sourness, making it a perfect start for newcomers.